Tonto National Forest Ranches

 NOTE: In 2020 $276,940 in federal Burned Area Rehabilitation (BAR) funds were approved to help rebuild livestock fences & waters damaged in the 2020 Griffin Fire.
 The money was shared between the adjacent Poison Springs & Hicks-Pikes Peak grazing allotments.

-The current boundaries of the Poison Springs allotment were set in 2017.
-The current allotment management plan (AMP) for the Poison Springs allotment was completed in 1987, when the allotment had a very different configuration.
+An allotment management plan (AMP) for the Poison Springs allotment was completed in 1987, long before the current boundaries of the Poison Springs allotment were set in 2017.
 The Campaign allotment's current AMP is the proposed action described in its 2011 (EA).
 The 1992 AMP was funded by a grant from the U.S. Bureau of Reclamation as part of a mitigation plan for the local wildlife habitat that was flooded when the height of Theodore Roosevelt Dam was increased.
 Ranch manager John Fowler is a former president of the Gila County Cattle Growers Association.
 His business partner Leland “Bill” Brake was a member of the Arizona Game & Fish Commision, and the owner of the Rose Tree Ranch .
 Fowler and Brake are also co-owners of the adjacent Rockin Four Ranch .

 Rafter P Ranch (Rafter P Ranch LLC) - Haystack Butte Allotment